Most people will never wake up and say, “I think I’ll create a brand new piece of SaaS today!”

 Now, you have to think about your entire presence online, from your LinkedIn account to your Twitter.
 But HARO is another way to build authority on a subject matter within the larger online ecosystem.

-If you can get relevant dofollow backlinks to your website or your LinkedIn, search engines will notice.
+If you can get relevant dofollow backlinks to your website or your LinkedIn profile, search engines will notice.
 If you do this enough, Google will start to see you as an expert in the field.
-If you can get relevant dofollow backlinks to your website or your LinkedIn, search engines will notice.
-If you do this enough, Google will start to see you as an expert.

 As a result, any content you produce (or at least produced under your name) will begin climbing in search engine rankings.